 NordVPN offers more security features for ultimate online protection, including an automatic kill switch and a CyberSec module.
 The former shuts down your internet should you ever get disconnected, so at no point will your connection be unsafe without you noticing.
 The CyberSec module features toggles for ad blocking and anti-malware protection, both of which will protect you from online tracking.

 While NordVPN has some of the most advanced privacy features on the market, the provider doesn’t fall short on speed or usability.
-First, NordVPN has one of the biggest server networks in the industry consisting of 5,100+ nodes in 60 countries at the time of writing and growing.
+First, NordVPN has one of the biggest server networks in the industry consisting of around 5,800 servers in 59 countries at the time of writing and growing.
 There are also specialty servers you can select for extra security, including double VPN nodes, which route your data through two layers of encryption, and obfuscated servers, which hide the fact that you are using a VPN.
 With no limitations on bandwidth, speed, or server switching, you’ll be able to use the service any time, keeping your connection secure on the regular.
 NordVPN is available on all major devices and operating systems, including Windows, Mac OS, Linux, and more.

 - Retains no metadata of your browsing